 Not long ago I read an article describing how novice magicians learn a new card trick.
 The strategy involves the student making an internal movie of how his or her hands would move when the new trick worked perfectly.
-Then the student would mentally step around and insert their hands into the other hands that could do the trick flawlessly and try to mimic the same actions.
-Most importantly, the student would never try the new trick physically until they had mentally mastered it first; then, and only then, would they actually practice the new trick and often with quick success.
-Interestingly enough, whenever the student would make a mistake during the mental practice they wouldn’t get frustrated or irritated in any way, they would simply shrug it off and go back to practicing it mentally making the needed adjustments to be able to do the trick perfectly.
-In this way students did all the work up front keeping the actual practice time to a minimum.
+After a lot of repetition, the student would mentally “step around” and insert their hands into the other hands that could do the trick flawlessly and try to mimic the same actions.
+Most importantly, the student would never try the new trick physically until they had mentally mastered it first.
+Then, and only then, would they actually practice the new trick and often with quick success.
+Interestingly enough, whenever the student would make a mistake during the mental practice, they wouldn’t get frustrated or irritated in any way, they would simply shrug it off and go back to practicing it mentally making the needed adjustments to be able to do the trick perfectly.
+In this way, students did all the work up front keeping the actual practice time to a minimum.

 This “magician’s practice” as it is often called is simply mental rehearsal.
 It has two phases: disassociated rehearsal and associated rehearsal.
-In this case disassociated rehearsal means seeing yourself in an image versus associated rehearsal where you view a scene as if looking out of your own eyes.
-The two are quite different from one another and associated rehearsal is usually more powerful in terms of overall intensity of feeling and memory.
-I often use the Magician’s Practice in working with students and not just for service.
-The process is very straight forward and takes a bit of time but frankly in the end is as good as physically practicing one’s service skills.
+In this case, disassociated rehearsal means seeing yourself in an image versus associated rehearsal, where you view a scene as if looking out of your own eyes.
+The two are very different from one another.
+Associated rehearsal is usually more powerful in terms of the overall intensity of feeling and memory.
+I often use the Magician’s Practice in working with students–and not just for service.
+The process is very straight forward and takes a bit of time.
+But frankly, in the end is as good as physically practicing one’s service skills.

 Using the Magician’s Practice for Improving Service Skills

 Second: the only other prerequisite for using this technique and really making it work is simple: you can’t screw around; you really have to GO for it or otherwise it won’t be effective.
-So when practicing with images make them incredibly bright, colorful, life-sized and in three dimensions so they have realistic depth.
+When practicing with images, make them incredibly bright, colorful, life-sized, and in three dimensions so they have realistic depth.
 Make sure you’re also seeing everything in high definition sharpness and clarity.
-If there are sounds with your images terms turn them even a bit louder.
+If there are sounds with your images, turn them even a bit louder.
 Finally, create all the images with as much confidence as you can in the moment.
 After all, if anything isn’t right you can fix it immediately.